“What discipleship curriculum do you recommend for small churches?”

 But Mentoring Is Hard!

-You barely have time to do the basic pastoring tasks in your church, let alone mentor everyone.
+I know what it’s like to pastor a small church.
+You barely have time to do the basic pastoring tasks in your church, let alone mentor everyone, no matter how big or small your church may be.
 Buying a book or a curriculum packet is so much easier than a hands-on investment in all those lives.

 I get it.
 I thought the same thing for many years.
 But mentoring is not about asking any one person, including the pastor, to be responsible for all the discipleship in a church.

-The beauty of mentoring-based discipleship is that it doesn’t just create smarter Christians.
-It raises up new mentors.
+The beauty of mentoring is that it doesn’t just create smarter Christians.
+It raises new mentors.
+That’s one of the huge advantages of a mentoring-based discipleship process over one that’s curriculum-based.

 Let’s bring mentoring back.